mruganshi/Visual_Wakewords_detection/README.md

 and run all cells

-1. if u**sing a Jupyter Notebook**
+1. if **using a Jupyter Notebook**
-- just import the dataset from your PC no need to import it on the drive.
+- Just import the dataset from your PC no need to import it on the drive.
-- run all cells
+- Run all cells

 ### Required Libraries to Download